 Processing Times

+Processing times depend on the country from where you are applying.
 You can find out your country's processing times here.
-You need to select "Visiting, studying, working temporarily", then "Work Permit", then choose the country you are applying from.
+You need to select "Visiting, studying, working temporarily", then either:

+Processing times depend on the country from where you are applying.
 You can find out your country's processing times here.
-You need to select "Visiting, studying, working temporarily", then "Work Permit", then choose the country you are applying from.
+You need to select "Visiting, studying, working temporarily", then either: